 Keosauqua is a tiny city located in the state of Iowa.
 With a population of 945 people and just one neighborhood, Keosauqua is the 354th largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Keosauqua is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Keosauqua is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Keosauqua is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Keosauqua who work in office and administrative support (26.30%), food service (16.82%), and sales jobs (7.65%).

 Keosauqua is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.